 ALIS is a GIS web based accident location analysis tool that allows for geographic based crash analysis.
 This tool is available to all DOT employees, MPO's, and county and local governments.
 All the MPO's as well as New York City are using the analysis tool.
-This year the analysis tool was upgraded to improve performance and update the reporting functions to better align with the Highway Safety Improvement Program process.
-New functionality to compute accident rates for sections of roadway and a new tool for creating collision diagrams is being added in 2015.
+In 2015 the analysis tool was upgraded to improve performance and update the reporting functions to better align with the Highway Safety Improvement Program process.
+New functionality for creating collision diagrams was added in 2015 and a new tool for accident rate queries should be in production by the end of 2016.